pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli -n myconn class references CIM_Foo -n interop

     Options:
-      -R, --result-class <class name>
-                                      Filter by the classname provided.
-Each
-                                      returned class (or classname) should be this class or its subclasses.
-Optional.
+      -R, --result-class CLASSNAME    Filter the result set by result class name.
-      -r, --role <role name>          Filter by the role name provided.
-Each returned class (or classname) should refer
+      -r, --role PROPERTYNAME         Filter the result set by source end role name.
-                                      to the target class through a property with a name that matches the value of this parameter.
-Optional.
-      --no-qualifiers                 If set, request server to not include qualifiers in the returned class(s).
-The
+      --no-qualifiers                 Do not include qualifiers in the returned class(es).
+Default: Include qualifiers.
-                                      default behavior is to request qualifiers in returned class(s).
-      -c, --include-classorigin       Request that server include classorigin in the result.On some WBEM operations, server
-                                      may ignore this option.
+      -c, --include-classorigin       Include class origin information in the returned class(es).
+Default: Do not include
+                                      class origin information.
-      -p, --propertylist <property name>
+      -p, --propertylist PROPERTYLIST
-                                      Define a propertylist for the request.
-If option not specified a Null property list is created and the server returns all
+                                      Filter the properties included in the
-                                      properties.
-Multiple properties may be
+                                      returned object(s).
+Multiple properties may
-                                      defined with either a comma separated list or by using the option multiple times. (ex:
+                                      be specified with either a comma-separated
+                                      list or by using the option multiple times.
-                                      -p pn1 -p pn22 or -p pn1,pn2).
-If defined as empty string the server should return no properties.
+                                      The empty string will include no properties.
+                                      Default: Do not filter properties.
-      -o, --names-only                Retrieve only the returned object names.
+      -o, --names-only                Retrieve only the object paths (names).
+                                      Default: Retrieve the complete objects
+                                      including object paths.
-      -n, --namespace <name>          Namespace to use for this operation, instead of the default namespace of the connection -S, --summary                   Return only summary of objects (count).
+      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
+      -S, --summary                   Show only a summary (count) of the objects.
       -h, --help                      Show this message and exit.